A pocket history of UKCraftFairs with a description of its current focus and objectives, plus testimonials.

 Attending arts and crafts events, both as customers and exhibitors, a question was often asked by ourselves and other people we met.
 Where can I find more craft fairs?
 Based upon such experiences, we decided in 2004 to create this Website.
-The site has since grown and we work hard to understand and meet the needs of people using the site.
+The site has since grown, and we work hard to understand and meet the needs of people using the site.

 We continue to find inspiration from others who share our passion to support the growth of handmade arts and crafts in the UK.

 The site is designed for the UK arts and crafts community.
 Members can create pages promoting themselves and their work and communicate with each other through the site.
 Shared resources are designed to help people grow their business and find customers for their craft work or services they provide.
-Members do not need to be attending craft fairs but they do need to be promoting, supporting or creating handmade work in the UK.
+Members do not need to be attending craft fairs, but they do need to be promoting, supporting or creating handmade work in the UK.
 You can hover over the elements of the graphic below for additional information.

 Makers and artists list their details on the site, including pictures of their work.
 They may also be writing a blog and including a list of the events they will be attending.

 We encourage quality suppliers of arts and crafts materials (locate in the UK) to promote themselves with a listing on the site.
-Suppliers can write a blogs, add events they are running (fairs, courses or workshops) and highlight any events they are attending.
-In addition, suppliers can add links to both there own website, social media sites and online stores.
+Suppliers can write a blog, add events they are running (fairs, courses or workshops) and highlight any events they are attending.
+In addition, suppliers can add links to both their own website, social media sites and online stores.
 If the supplier has a shop they can include the full address and the site will include a map.

 People and organisations that own venues that are suitable for craft events and would like to attract organisers, add listings to the site.
 They often include events that they are organising along with details of the venue.
-All sorts of venues can be listed, like school halls, castles, village halls, stadiums etc..
+All sorts of venues can be listed, like school halls, castles, village halls, stadiums etc.